 What is Forensic Psychiatry?

 Forensic psychiatry is the sub-specialty of psychiatry dealing with the interface between psychiatry and the law.
 Forensic psychiatrists serve as consultants and expert witnesses for civil and criminal attorneys, the judiciary, government and non-government agencies, and corporations.
+A forensic psychiatric evaluation often carries great weight with judges and juries in resolving a number of civil and criminal matters.
 Some are involved in treating individuals in correctional institutions or in mandated treatment settings.

 Our Areas of Expertise

-At Forensic Psyciatric Associates Medical Corporation (“FPAMed”), our forensic psychiatrists can be retained as a consultant or expert witness when mental health concerns intersect with legal matters.
-Areas we cover include:
+At Forensic Psychiatric Associates Medical Corporation (“fpamed”), our forensic psychiatrists can be retained as a consultant or expert witness when mental health concerns intersect with legal matters.
+An fpamed forensic psychiatrist can provide evaluations of:

 The Psychiatric Evaluation